Internship Program

 Thanks to the generosity of the Andrew W. Mellon Foundation, the Michael C. Carlos Museum offers two paid summer internships for Emory University undergraduate and graduate students.
 Students are paid a stipend of $5,000 for 300 hours during the summer or throughout the academic year.

 The Daniel Schulz Internship provides support for student work at the Michael C. Carlos Museum.
-The internship is open to students at any college or university, and students from historically underrepresented groups are encouraged to apply.
+The internship is open to students at any college or university student.
 Larry J. Schulz, Ph.D., and Barbara K. Schulz established the Daniel Schulz Internship endowment in memory of their son, Daniel Schulz.
 Students are paid a stipend of $5,000 for 300 hours during the summer or throughout the academic year.

 The exact start and end dates for each internship will be mutually decided upon by the intern and supervisor.